Obscure Hollywood Logo

 Notable Films:

-The Cocoanuts, Raffles, Jewel Robbery, Trouble in Paradise , One Way Passage, Man Wanted , British Agent, I Found Stella Parish, Mandalay , Charley's Aunt
+The Cocoanuts, Raffles, Jewel Robbery, Trouble in Paradise , Street of Women, One Way Passage, Man Wanted , British Agent, I Found Stella Parish, Mandalay , Charley's Aunt

 At the height of her stardom in the 1930's, tall, slender, raven-haired Kay Francis was one of the most popular actresses in film.
 She epitomized glamorous, sexy, screen beauty.
 Her films emphasized sophistication, sex appeal, and fabulous clothes.
 Francis became associated with frequent wardrobe changes into fashionable clothes which she wore with style and distinction.